irislib/faq/README.md

 ### Private message privacy (DMs)
 Only the message content is encrypted on Nostr: the sender, recipient and timestamp are visible to everyone.

-Visit your profile with a [public key login](#log-in-with-the-public-key) or see soomeone else's profile with the [View as...](#view-as) feature to experience the level of privacy firsthand.
+Visit your profile with a [public key login](#log-in-with-the-public-key) or see someone else's profile with the [View as...](#view-as) feature to experience the level of privacy firsthand.

 ### Privacy on relays
 Your internet protocol (IP) address is exposed to the relays you connect to.
 If you want to improve your privacy, consider utilizing a service that masks your IP address (e.g. a VPN) from trackers online.
 You can also connect to Iris messenger on [Tor Browser]([url](https://www.torproject.org/)), which will mask your IP address.